Clinical Hypnotherapy and Neuro Linguistic Programming in Sydney

 “Your mind will answer most questions if you learn to relax and wait for the answer”.
 William S Burroughs

 Analytical Hypnosis (Clinical Hypnotherapy) is more about the exploration on the cause of a particular problem.
 Ericksonian approaches are more conversational and metaphoric in nature.
-Time Line therapy is more dealing with Life time lines for resolving, desensitising and reframing issues associated with beliefs, emotions and distorted memories.
+Time Line therapy is more dealing with life time lines for resolving, desensitising and reframing issues associated with beliefs, emotions and distorted memories.
 Cognitive approaches tend to be focused on cognitive distortions of the mind using CBT approaches for change.
-Hypno-psychotherapy is a therapy that incorporates CBT, NLP, Counselling approaches such as Gestalt, Humanist and Mindfulness techniques.
+Hypno-Psychotherapy is a therapy that incorporates NLP and Counselling approaches such as Gestalt, Humanist and Mindfulness techniques.
 These techniques will be carefully selected and used in therapy depending on what your issues are and what you want to achieve.
 Some people are better with Solution Focused approaches and some people need to resolve past issues for resolution, reframing and letting go.

 Here are some modalities of Hypnosis which can be used in your treatment, depending on the issues you’re dealing with: